3.16. Provisions, Contingent Liabilities and Contingent Assets3.16.1. Provisions:

 xii) Compliance with number of layers of companies - The Company has complied with number of layers prescribed under clause (87) of Section 2 of Companies Act 2013 read with Companies (Restriction on number of layers) Rules 2017.

-xiii) Borrowings secured against current assets - Variations in Quarterly Statements of Current Assets filed by the company with Banks or Financial Institutions and with the Books of Accounts are not material
+xiii) Borrowings secured against current assets - Variations in Quarterly Statements of Current Assets filed by the company with Banks or Financial Institutions and with the Books of Accounts are not material.

-NOTE 55 - Audit Trail
+NOTE 55 - Audit Trial

 The Company uses an accounting software for maintaining its books of account, which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the respective software except for recording of audit trail (edit log) facility at the database level.